bnfour/ritsu-fuse/readme.md

 #### Validation
 The settings are validated before the file system is created.
 If any errors are found, an `AggregateException` is thrown, its `InnerExceptions` will contain all validation errors as `SettingsValidationException` -- check their messages to know why the library rejects your input.

-Validation is done in the library itself, so the default wrapper does no validation beyond type check via System.Commandline.
+Validation is done in the library itself, so the console default wrapper does no validation beyond type check via System.Commandline.

 ## Building from source
 `dotnet build`, no quirks here.